sashidhar-jakkamsetti/sgx-sps/README.md

 # Efficient Private Signaling

 This repository is intended to be used as an artifact for the Efficient Private Signaling paper submitted to IEEE S&P 2024.
-If the paper gets accepted, we expect to open-source this repository for public availability.
+We expect to open-source this repository for public availability soon.

 ## Directory Structure